SaumyaBhandari/mindlens_RAG_HRM_Subsystem/README.md

 # RAG Backend System

-A comprehensive backend system with RESTful APIs for document processing, vector storage, and RAG-based querying with agentic capabilities.
+A backend system with RESTful APIs for document processing, vector storage, and RAG-based querying with agentic capabilities.

-## Features

-### API 1: Document Processing
-- File upload support (.pdf, .txt)
-- Multiple chunking strategies (recursive, semantic, custom)
-- Multiple embedding models (SentenceTransformer, OpenAI)
-- Vector storage in Qdrant
-- Metadata storage in PostgreSQL

-### API 2: RAG Agent System
-- LangChain-based agentic system
-- Memory layer with Redis
-- Multiple similarity search algorithms
-- Interview booking with email notifications
-- Tool reasoning capabilities

 ## Architecture